madarche/eslint-config-usecases/README.md

     $ npm install eslint-config-usecases --save-dev

-And finally you have to add a file `.eslintrc.js` at the root of your project with the following content:
+And finally you have to add an `.eslintrc.js` file at the root of your project with the following content:

 ```javascript